openmelody/mt-plugin-configassistant/README.md

 Config Assistant's Theme Chooser allows users to select a theme and apply it to their blog.

-A user can visit the Design menu and choose Theme Options, then select the "Apply a New Theme" link to get started.
+A user can visit the Design menu and choose Theme Dashboard, then select the "Apply a New Theme" link to get started.
 A dialog will popup with a paginated view of the installed themes.
 Here the user can see more detail about the theme (click the thumbnail) or select the theme to apply it.
 After selecting